607011/ctSESAM-server/README.md

 If the server finds an entry for the given domain, the entry is irrevocably deleted.
 This only affects the entries belonging to the authenticated user.

-_Caveat!_ This function exists to administer the database.
+_Caveat!_ This function solely exists to administer the database.
 It is not supposed to be called by a regular client to actually delete an entry.
 Instead the client **should** mark a entry as deleted by setting the corresponding field (see "Data Specs" above).
 By checking this flag the client can determine if an entry is to be considered non-existent and may no longer display it.
 A client **should** not remove this flag unless the user explicitly requests so.